-The best spot to start your trip is Glasgow International Airport as it serves most Europe with regular flights.
+The best spot to start your trip is Glasgow International Airport, which serves most of Europe with regular flights.
 An alternative is Edinburgh airport located less than an hour away.

-The road continue along the western shore of the lake.
-It is very narrow and for people not used to right hand drive, can be a bit tricky to pass the incoming truck traffic.
+The road continues along the western shore of the lake.
+It is very narrow and for people not used to right-hand driving, it can be a bit tricky to pass the incoming truck traffic.
 As we leave the lake area, the landscape slowly transforms into an Alpine setting with brown meadows blanketed by a thick layer of fog, overlooked by towering peaks covered by snow.
 We left in Spring, we are now in Winter.

 Our final stop for the night will be at Mallaig where the road stops but a ferry offers a crossing service to Skye.
-We drive old section the coastal road and discover emerald water you could only imagine in the caribbeans or in the southern coast of France’s Brittany.
+We drive an old section of the coastal road and discover emerald water you could only imagine in the Caribbean or in the southern coast of France’s Brittany.

 Finally in Mallaig, the West Bay car park is equipped with a fast charging point from ChargePlace Scotland and will recharge our car overnight after 150 miles.

-After an hour drive, we arrived at Portree.
-We did a quick tour but as the rain had stopped and we didn’t want to miss on this weather opportunities so we continued our route to the picturesque Old Man of Storr located 20 km away.
-From the main parking, you have several hiking trails that will either take you to its feets or around it to get a better view.
+After an hour’s drive, we arrived at Portree.
+We did a quick tour but as the rain had stopped and we didn’t want to miss this weather opportunity so we continued our route to the picturesque Old Man of Storr located 20 km away.
+From the main parking, you have several hiking trails that will either take you to its feet or around it to get a better view.
 Be careful, it is steep but the path is well maintained and most people should be able to make it.

-Right after finishing, we continued our route to Dunvegan Castle on the island Western side before driving south to the famous Fairy Pools.
+Right after finishing, we continued our route to Dunvegan Castle on the island’s Western side before driving south to the famous Fairy Pools.
 We discovered that the island deserves well its reputation.
-Valley after valley, we saw some of the most amazing and diverse landscape we have ever seen, from coastal road on an emerald see, to deep green forest, mountains with frosted tops.
-The road ends to the Fairy Pools car park with a well indicated hiking trail heading to the several cascades and whirlpools, overlooked by a Black Cullins mountain range.
+Valley after valley, we saw some of the most amazing and diverse landscapes we have ever seen, from the coastal road on an emerald see to deep green forest, and mountains with frosted tops.
+The road ends at the Fairy Pools car park with a well indicated hiking trail heading to the several cascades and whirlpools, overlooked by a Black Cullins mountain range.

 We headed back to Seakbost Hotel located a short drive away from Portree and charged at the hotel charger for free.